KronoSKoderS/CalPack/docs/dev/contributions_doc.rst

     * :code:`dev` - Main development happens here.
 Any Pull Requests from developers should be against this branch.

 Any new Pull Request should be against the :code:`dev` branch.
-When working on specific features, branch from the :code:`dev` branch using the branch name :code:`dev/<feature-topic>`.
-When a critical issue is identified that needs to be fixed immediately, branch from the :code:`integ` branch using the branch name :code:`integ/hotfix-<hotfix-topic>`
+When working on specific features, branch from the :code:`dev` branch using the branch name :code:`feature/<feature-topic>`.
+When a critical issue is identified that needs to be fixed immediately, branch from the :code:`integ` branch using the branch name :code:`hotfix/<hotfix-topic>`

+When we do releases, brances from the :code:`integ` branch will be done using the branch name :code:`v<version number>`.

 After each push into any branch a `Travis CI <https://travis-ci.org/KronoSKoderS/CalPack>`_ and `Appveyor <https://ci.appveyor.com/project/KronoSKoderS/calpack>`_ to run tests on differing python versions on linux and Windows.